yolennnzhuo/Snow-Water-Equivalent-SWE-Estimation-Tool/README.md

 # IRP - Snow Water Equivalent(SWE) Estimation Tool

-# The SWE_tool package has been designed to enable quick and easy modelling of SWE, across the regions where snow class is Tundra, Boreal Forest, Maritime, Prairie, and Montane Forest.
+The 'SWE_tool' package has been designed to enable quick and easy modelling of SWE, across the regions where snow class is Tundra, Boreal Forest, Maritime, Prairie, and Montane Forest.

 ### Contents